• About

 Carnival Parades in Amaguaña

 There are parades through the town during the weekend before Carnival and on the day itself, though their route and exact schedule can change each year.
 Traditional dance groups, music, floats, and theatrical performances make these parades very well attended.
-In the Coliseo de Amaguaña amphitheater in town, there are back-to-back music and dance performances throughout the weekend.

 Transportation to Amaguaña from Quito